lcpilling/lukesRlib/README.md

 ## tidy_ci()
 This function `tidy_ci()` runs [`broom::tidy()`](https://broom.tidymodels.org/) and returns the tidy estimates with CIs calculated as EST +/- 1.96*SE

-Motivation: by default the (amazing) [`broom`](https://broom.tidymodels.org/) package uses the `confint()` function to calculate CIs.
-For GLMs this calculates confidence intervals via profile likelihood by default.
-When using large datasets this takes a long time and does not meaningfully alter the CIs compared to simply calculating using 1.96*SE
+Motivation: by default the [`broom`](https://broom.tidymodels.org/) package uses `confint()` to estimate CIs.
+For GLMs this calculates CIs via the profile likelihood method.
+When using large datasets this takes a long time and does not meaningfully alter the CIs compared to calculating using 1.96*SE

-`tidy_ci()` also does a few other nice/useful things to the output by default: hides the intercept by default, automatically detects logistic/CoxPH/CRR models and exponentiates the estimates, and if p=0 returns the extreme p as a string.
-Other optional outputs include -log10 p-values.
+`tidy_ci()` does a few other nice things: hides the intercept by default, automatically detects logistic/CoxPH/CRR models and exponentiates the estimates, and if p==0 returns the 'extreme p' as a string.
+Other options include -log10 p-values.

 See the [Wiki]((https://github.com/lukepilling/lukesRlib/wiki/tidy_ci())) page for more details